 Receivables are stated at net realizable value.
-The University provides an allowance for bad debts using the allowance method, which is based on management judgment considering historical information.
+The University provides an allowance for credit losses using the allowance method, which is based on management judgment considering historical information.
 Accounts past due more than 90 days are individually analyzed for collectability.
 Accounts registered for a payment plan are not charged interest until after the payment plan expires.
 Accounts for which no payments have been received are individually assessed for collectability and are written off.
 When all collection efforts have been exhausted, the accounts are written off against the related allowance.
+The University periodically assesses its methodologies for estimating credit losses in consideration with historical trends, changes in the overall economic environment, and current future economic conditions.